Mikejo5000/vsts-docs-pr/docs/settings/about-areas-iterations.md

 <a name="export"></a>
 ### Export tree structures

-You can't export the structure of tree paths for one team project to use with another team project.
+You can't export the structure of tree paths for one project to use with another  project.

 ::: moniker range=">= tfs-2013 <= tfs-2018"
 <a name="field-rules"></a>